|

 - IS/IRM Organization which will inherit Models and Implementation/Migration Plan for ongoing maintenance and implementation

-PREREQUISITES: Concepts of Information Resource Management
+PREREQUISITE: Concepts of Information Resource Management